Uncover Sweden’s UNESCO World Heritage Sites

 The Naval Port of Karlskrona is one of several UNESCO World Heritage Sites located in the southern half of Sweden.
 This naval port, dating back to 1680, is an exceptionally well-preserved example of a European naval town.
 It contains one of the few dockyards in the world where it is still possible to see buildings and docks specifically designed for the construction of sailing warships.
 The site includes fortifications, the naval dockyard and harbour, the historic town itself and installations in the surrounding district.

-There are plenty of places to stay in and around the city of Karlskrona and many accommodations come with a sea view in this naval town.
+There are plenty of places to stay in Karlskrona, and many accommodations come with a sea view.
 There’s no shortage of restaurants, cafes and bars to choose from either.
-Treat yourself to a “fika” with home-baked treats at Systrarna Lindqvist Cafe & Surdegsbageri.
+For tips in and around the city, see our Blekinge destination page.

 Öland is a popular summer destination just off Sweden’s south east coast.
 During summer you might spot a member of the Swedish Royal family, who have their summer residence Solliden on the island.
 A vast limestone plateau dominates the southern part of Öland, where the climate is rather dry.
 Despite such physical constraints, people have been living here for 5,000 years, adapting their way of life to the island.
 This has resulted in a unique landscape and cultural tradition which still exists today.
 The island can be reached from Kalmar by a six-kilometre bridge.
 Discover more things to do on this idyllic island at our Öland destination page.

 Gotland, just north of Öland, and its main town of Visby is another popular summer island destination for Swedes.
-Dating back to the 12th century, Visby is a remarkably well-preserved Hanseatic town with a number of ruins and a medieval ring wall with original towers, which encircles the city centre.
+Dating back to the 12th century, Visby is a remarkably well-preserved Hanseatic town with many ruins and a medieval ring wall with original towers that encircle the city centre.
 The World Heritage Site of Visby is truly a highlight for people looking for history, culture and scenery.

-There are so many excellent restaurants and cafes in Visby that it’s hard to choose where to eat!
-Some, however, are only open during the high season.
-There are plenty of accommodations to choose from as well, but remember to book in advance especially if you plan to visit in July.
+There are so many excellent restaurants and cafés in Visby that it’s hard to choose where to eat!
+There are plenty of accommodations to choose from as well, but remember to book in advance, especially if you plan to visit in July.
 For a complete guide, see our Visby destination page.

 Perhaps one of the more unusual sites on the list, is the Grimeton Radio Station in Varberg, on the west coast of Sweden.
 It was built in the early 1920s and its buildings, transmitter system and original steel towers are so well preserved that Grimeton was put on the list as an outstanding example of the development of telecommunications.
 The radio station is also the only surviving example of a major transmitting station using pre-electronic technology.
 You don’t have to be a radio buff to find this technological time warp fascinating.